okold/wolf2/README.md

 # Wolf2

-Right now, this program generates surreal space saloon stories in a chatroom-like format.
-Example output can be seen in the examples/ directory.
+THIS IS UNDER CONSTRUCTION.

+This is a game which pits LLMs against each other in the social deduction game Werewolf (or Mafia, or any of its other variants).
+It tests their roleplay capability and reasoning.

+Right now, the game is configured to compare the difference between summarizing context managers and sliding window context managers.

+It runs on a local machine with ollama, or through the openai API.

 ## Installation

+TODO: automate this

-In the root folder, you'll need to create a configuration file named **api.json**, which will read your LLM's API key.
+In the root folder, you'll need to create a configuration file in the config directory named **api.json**, which will read your LLM's API key.

 ```
 {